dukeofgaming/hotto-test/README.md

 - The design supports future extension (e.g., new storage backends, new validation rules, new feature slices) with minimal changes to the core logic.

 ---

-# System Overview

-Your system receives structured JSON submissions from external forms filled out by users.
-Each form has a unique ID and a list of questions.

-The structure of each submission is consistent within a form, but can vary significantly across forms.
-    - Different sets of questions.
-    - Varying formats (strings, dicts, arrays, matrices, etc.)
-    - Optional or missing fields.
-Some of the known structures are defined on the sample data, but there could be new structures, so your program should be flexible enough to handle them and avoid errors.

-Your solution should be able to:

-- [x] Parse a single survey submission and extract the relevant data.
-- [x] Normalize the output into a consistent internal representation.
-- [x] Store the internal representation in a database of your choice (relational or NoSQL).
-- [x] Support querying the database for analytics, such as:
-    - "Patients without insurance"
-    - "Clinical data for patient X"
-- [x] Be able to extend to new forms.
-- [ ] Build a simple react component to show surveys for a patient with all the questions and answers.
-    - Include a selector to select by form type

 # Assumptions